TorScha/Wikipedia-Viewer/README.md

 # Wikipedia-Viewer
-This is a FreeCodeCamp trainig project.
+This is a FreeCodeCamp training project.